Discrete geometry for electoral geography: Introduction

 \section{Introduction}

-A variety of elections in the United States---for the House of Representatives, state legislatures, city councils, school boards, and many others---are conducted by partitioning a region into geographically-delimited \emph{districts} and selecting one winner per district via a plurality election.
-A suitable partition of the region is called a \emph{districting plan}, and the act of revising it is called \emph{redistricting}.
-States may have their own regulations governing the redistricting process, often including specific requirements for valid plans, and the procedures and outcomes are the subject of considerable debate and legal scrutiny.
+A variety of elections in the United States---for the House of Representatives, state legislatures, city councils, school boards, and more---are conducted by partitioning a local area into geographically-delimited \emph{districts} and selecting one winner per district via a plurality election.
+A suitable partition of the locality is called a \emph{districting plan}, or sometimes just a \emph{plan}, and the act of revising it is called \emph{redistricting}.
+States may have their own guidelines governing the redistricting process, often including specific requirements for valid plans, and the procedures and outcomes are the subject of considerable debate and legal scrutiny.
+Both mathematicians and geographers are professionally interested in boundaries, making for natural allies to study the intersection of shape, territory, and representation.
+We set out here to re-think the ``boundary work'' of electoral terrain \cite{gieryn}.

-There are two main principles commonly applied to the shape (that is, the geometric form) of districts: jurisdictions should be cut into pieces that are ``contiguous'' and that are ``compact.''
-Those evaluating a plan, whether during its construction and approval or during subsequent challenges, need tools for assessment in the context of these two aims, among others.